-During the interview process, staff who are responsible for risk screening, advised the Auditor that because of the assessment procedures being utilized, each inmate is individually evaluated.
-Staff not only use the assessment procedures which are in place, additional consideration is given to the discussions with each singular inmate when making classification and housing decisions.
+During the interview process staff who are responsible for risk screening indicated:

-During the interview process, the intake staff who are responsible for risk screening, indicated transgender or intersex inmates view of their own safety is taken into serious consideration when determining housing placements and programming assignments.
+- Because of the assessment procedures being utilized, each inmate is individually evaluated.
+Staff not only use the assessment procedures which are in place, additional consideration is given to the discussions with each individual inmate when making classification and housing decisions. - Transgender or intersex inmates view of their own safety is taken into serious consideration when determining housing placements and programming assignments.
 In addition, the staff indicated because of the assessments that are utilized, each inmate is evaluated separately.